bradgwest/paap/write/paper.md

-Early attempts at computational art analysis, nevertheless, attempted to build a similar model by first engineering and extracting domain specific features from the pixel space (corners, edges, pixel intensity), and using those feature vectors as input to a model [@Oliva_and_Torralba_2001].
+Early attempts at computational art analysis, nevertheless, attempted to build a similar model by first engineering and extracting domain specific features from the pixel space (corners, edges, pixel intensity), and use those feature vectors as input to a model [@Oliva_and_Torralba_2001].
 These techniques formed the backbone of early attempts at object recognition within and outside the art domain, and saw some success in